Strider-CD/strider/README.md

 #### Additional Configurations

 - `BODY_PARSER_LIMIT` - Increase the maximum payload size that our [body parser][body-parser] will attempt to parse.
 Useful for github web hooks.
+- `DEBUG` - Set this to `strider*` to enable all debug output.
+This is very helpful when troubleshooting issues or finding the cause of bugs in Strider.
+For more information see https://www.npmjs.com/package/debug

 You might need to follow these instructions if you use any of these, please do so before filing issues.